Blues in the Night: Composition

 When they finished writing the song, Mercer called a friend, singer Margaret Whiting, and asked if they could come over and play it for her.
 She suggested they come later because she had dinner guests—Mickey Rooney, Judy Garland, Mel Tormé, and Martha Raye.
 Instead, Arlen and Mercer went right over.
 Margaret Whiting remembered what happened then:

-After the song was composed and the lyrics were written, African-American baritone William Gillespie (1908-1968) was hired to perform the song in the jail cell for the film.
-In his review of the film, critic Howard Thompson of The New York Times argued that Gillespie's "superbly chanted" version of the Arlen-Mercer song transformed the motion picture and arguably "nailed the film down for posterity."
+After the song was composed and the lyrics were written, African-American baritone William Gillespie (1908–1968) was hired to perform the song a cappella in a film scene set in a jail cell.
+In his review of the film, critic Howard Thompson of The New York Times argued that Gillespie's "superbly chanted" version of the Arlen–Mercer song transformed the motion picture and arguably "nailed the film down for posterity."

 Academy Award nomination

-In 1942 "Blues in the Night" was one of nine songs nominated for the Academy Award for Best Original Song.
+In 1942, "Blues in the Night" was one of nine songs nominated for the Academy Award for Best Original Song.
 Observers expected that either "Blues in the Night" or "Chattanooga Choo Choo" would win, so that when "The Last Time I Saw Paris" actually won, neither its composer, Jerome Kern, nor lyricist, Oscar Hammerstein II, was present at the ceremony.
 Kern was so upset at winning with a song that had not been specifically written for a motion picture and that had been published and recorded before the film came out that he petitioned the Motion Picture Academy to change the rules.
 Since then, a nominated song has to have been written specifically for the motion picture in which it is performed.